 - Vocal jazz ensemble

-Do you have a love for music and a deep appreciation for the technology behind it?
-ECC's certificate in Music Production prepares you for entry-level employment in a recording studio and enables you to develop the skills necessary to record and produce your music.
+Do you have a love for music and a deep appreciation for its technology?
+ECC's degree or certificate in Music Production prepares you for entry-level employment in a recording studio and enables you to develop the skills necessary to record and produce your music.

 Learn more about the Music department at ECC!